carsso/php-ovhcloud/README.md

 * Create account credentials (all keys at once for your own account only): <https://ca.api.kimsufi.com/createToken/>
 * Community support: api-subscribe@ml.ovh.net

-## Building documentation

-Documentation is based on phpdocumentor and inclued in the project.
-To generate documentation, it's possible to use directly:

-    vendor/bin/phing phpdocs

-Documentation is available in docs/ directory.

 ## Testing

 Tests are based on phpunit and inclued in the project.